User management functionality is provided by default in all WSO2 Carbon-based products and is configured in the

 To read the user/role mapping based on a membership (This is used by the

 GroupSearchBaseproperty to the directory name where the Roles are stored.
 That is, the roles you create using the management console of your product will be stored in this directory location.
-Also, when LDAP searches for users, it will start from this location of the directory.
+Also, when LDAP searches for groups, it will start from this location of the directory.
 For example:

 Set the GroupSearchFilter and GroupNameAttributes.
 For example:

 To read roles based on a backlink attribute, use the following code snippet instead of the above:

 The admin user is the super tenant that will be able to manage all other users, roles and permissions in the system by using the management console of the product.
 Therefore, the user that should have admin permissions is required to be stored in the user store when you start the system for the first time.
 Since the LDAP user store can be written to, you have the option of creating a new admin user in the user store when you start the system for the first time.
 Alternatively, you can also use a user ID that already exists in the LDAP.
 See the related documentation for information about the system administrator.

 These two alternative configurations can be done as explained below.

 If the user store is read-only, find a valid user that already resides in the user store.
 For example, say a valid username is AdminSOA.
 Update the

 <AdminUser>section of your configuration as shown below.
 You do not have to update the password element as it is already set in the user store.

 If the user store can be written to, you can add the super tenant user to the user store.
 Therefore,